Excel Insert Function

 - Limit INSERT FUNCTION only for your understanding.
 Once you are comfortable with formulas, type them directly into the cell.

 - We can INSERT FUNCTION under the FORMULA tab as well.

 - We can INSERT FUNCTION under Auto SUM drop down by clicking on More Functions.

 - The short cut key to INSERT FUNCTION in excel is Shift + F3.

 This has been a guide to Insert Function in Excel.
-Here we discuss how to insert formulas and functions in excel using equal to sign and insert function dialogue box along with practical examples and downloadable excel template.
+Here we discuss how to insert formulas and functions in excel using equal to sign and insert function dialogue box along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –